dafrabzinator/STOCK_API/README.md

 ## Introduction
 This script uses the Interactive Brokers API to implement a trading algorithm.
-The algorithm uses data from the Yahoo Finance API and two different trading strategies: `Moving Average Crossover`and `Bollinger Bands`
+The algorithm uses data from the Yahoo Finance API and two different trading strategies:

 ## Usage
-to clone the project, run `git clone https://github.com/dafrabzinator/STOCK_API.git` on your command prompt.
+to clone this project, on your terminal run `git clone https://github.com/dafrabzinator/STOCK_API.git`. after the cloning process is complete, navigate into the project directory.

-The following libraries and packages also need to be installed:
+here are some of the python packages specified in the requirements.txt file
 - http
 - ibapi
 - yfinance